 "Always have hydration in the car.
 Water, snacks ... chocolate," says Panayiotidis.
 “A bit of chocolate might help get through some tense, difficult moments."

-Our picks are Melbourne-made Hey Tiger chocolate ($13.50 for 85 grams or $5.50 for 28 grams), which has a coconut and caramelised popcorn flavour fittingly called Best Mates – and a vegan option – or Koko Black’s creamy, boozy chocolate marbles, which come in Negroni and Espresso Martini flavours ($9.90 per pack).
+Our picks are Melbourne-made Hey Tiger chocolate (around $14 for roughly 90 grams, or $5.50 for 30-gram minis), which has a coconut and caramelised popcorn flavour fittingly called Best Mates, or Koko Black’s creamy, boozy chocolate marbles, which come in Negroni and Espresso Martini flavours ($9.90 per pack).

 For something savoury (and a tiny bit spicy) we’d opt for Sriracha-spiked Griffin beef jerky (from $6.95 for 30 grams to $69.95 for 500 grams).
 And a baby jar of Meredith Goat’s Cheese ($5 to $6 for 100 grams, depending on your supermarket) makes for a practical, adorable sandwich spread.